Advantages and Disadvantages Of A Flat Roof

 Lack of Drainage

-The biggest drawback of flat roofs is the drainage or lack thereof.
+The biggest drawback of flat roofs is the drainage, or lack thereof.
 Sure, flat roofs do have a slight slope that drains the water, but not nearly as efficiently as a pitched roof.
-The rainwater tends to remain on the roof and form a puddle, which can lead to possible leaks or material damage.
+Rainwater tends to remain on the roof and form a puddle, which can lead to possible leaks or material damage.
 Our advice?
 When installing a flat roof, make sure you choose the highest-quality felts – even if you have to pay more for them!
 This will ensure your roof stays in good condition for longer.

 Shorter Lifespan